 Berkshires are an endangered breed of pig, originating in County Berkshire in England.
 This pig is hardy, does very well outdoors, especially foraging in pasture.
 (Important for a farm like ours.)
 Berkshire meat is darker than commercial pork, and far more flavorful than the pork found in the supermarket freezer.
 Whey-fed Berkshire meat is the pork-lovers’ pinnacle.

 Available in our farm store.

 Beef cattle are not our primary focus as cattle use more resources than our smaller creatures.
 However, we do keep a small number of beef steer.
-Most of these are Hereford/Milking Shorthorn crosses and they graze with the dairy herd.
+Most of these are Normande/Hereford/Milking Shorthorn crosses and they graze with the dairy herd when they are young.

 The word offal, also known as organ or variety meats, refers to the internal organs and entrails of a butchered animal.
-Cultural customs vary, but offal is consumed in many forms, from everyday cooking (like steak & kidney pie or menudo) to gourmet delicacies (like foie gras and pate).
+Cultural customs vary, but offal is consumed in many forms, from classic homecooking (like steak & kidney pie or menudo) to delicacies (like foie gras and pate).

 We believe that all edible parts of the animal have value, so we offer the innards of our beef, lamb, pork and chickens.
 Look for liver, kidney, heart in our farm store.
 We also stock lard, oxtail, marrow and soup bones.